Download This Sample

 - The fall of the Shogunate at the beginning of the Meiji Restoration of 1868 resulted in the transformation of Japan, from a feudal society to a modern industrial state.

-- In 1875, Japan adopted Western technology and felt the demand of modern resources of coal and iron.
+- In 1875, Japan adopted Western technology and felt the demand for modern resources of coal and iron.

-- They knew these resources were found in Chinese-controlled territory called Korea.
+- They knew these resources were found in the Chinese-controlled territory called Korea.